jack-avery/rasbot/README.md

 Find rasbot useful?
 [Buy me a coffee ☕](https://ko-fi.com/raspy)!

 # How to Use ✍️

+rasbot is an old project, and some of its' functionality depends on pip being easily usable.
+**As a result, rasbot only works on Windows.**

 1. Download and install [Python version 3.11.0+](https://www.python.org/downloads/), ensuring you tick "Add python.exe to PATH" at the bottom of the first screen.
 2. Download the Source Code:
 > Using [git](https://git-scm.com/downloads): `git clone https://github.com/jack-avery/rasbot` <br/>